knice/inquiry.ucsc.edu/source/_articles/2022-23/books.md

 ## Joy and Pleasure

 <figure>
-{% asset 2021/traces-of-trauma.jpg alt:"Book: Traces of Trauma" %}
+{% asset 2022/kwaito-bodies.jpg alt:"Book: Kwaito Bodies" %}
 </figure>

 Associate Professor of Critical Race and Ethnic Studies [**Xavier Livermon**](https://feministstudies.ucsc.edu/faculty/index.php?uid=xlivermo) spent his early 20s in South Africa, coming of age during the heyday of [kwaito](https://en.wikipedia.org/wiki/Kwaito)---a type of electronic dance music that emerged post-apartheid.
 In portrayals at odds with his lived experience, the mainstream media at the time maligned kwaito, said Livermon, much as it also disparaged American hip-hop in the 1980s.